What to know prior to purchasing a property:

 – The property is for investment purposes only.
 There can be no personal use of the property.

 2. The purchaser for the property must be in the name of your IRA.
-This vesting should listed on both the contract and all closing documents: Midland IRA Inc FBO [Client Name # Client Account Number].
+This vesting should listed on both the contract and all closing documents: Midland Trust Company As Custodian FBO [Client Name # Client Account Number].

 3. If the contract is in your name personally, a new contract will need to be drafted to list the IRA vesting.
 No assignments or amendments to contracts are accepted.

 4. Earnest Money must be paid from the IRA account.
 If Earnest Money is required, you will need to send the IRA vested contract to Midland to have funds issued.

 5. Midland will sign all documents on behalf of the IRA once the client initials as Read and Approved.

 What to Know After Closing: